WebStepStavanger/FagweekendApril2014/README.md

 Jan Terje, Ørjan, Steffen and Stig Inge

+* Visualization of a user's timeline in WPF: <https://github.com/akoz0r/CVPartnerWPFTimeLine>.
 * A partially implemented Java / Dropwizard based REST API for extracting the timeline of a user: <https://github.com/mrsteffenjo/cvpartner-timeline-backend>.

 ## Group 43